 Contact a Criminal Defense Professional for Help

-So, talking about what you're facing will depend on a couple of things.
-One, the facts and circumstances of your case, and two, you as a person, your criminal record, and of course, having a powerful criminal defense attorney by your side makes a huge difference.
+So, talking about what you're facing will depend on several things.
+One is the facts and circumstances of your case, and two is you as a person, your criminal record, and, of course, having a powerful criminal defense attorney by your side makes a huge difference.

 So, if you need the best, you've come to the right place.
 We have you go into the office, sit down, and give me all the facts and details surrounding your case.
 People are often stressed out because they don't have all the facts and details first.

-Once you do that, you can begin to design a plan on how to handle the case, try to avoid prison, a felony conviction, and a host of other problems that come with an evading conviction.
+Once you do that, you can begin to design a plan for handling the case, try to avoid prison, a felony conviction, and many other problems that come with an evading conviction.

 They're also going to look at the length of the chase.
 The longer the chase, the longer the prison sentence.
-So, if it's a lengthy chase, you'll have a tough time avoiding prison in that circumstance.
+So, if it's a lengthy chase, you'll have a tough time avoiding prison.

 The bottom line is, if you want the best result, you've got to get the best attorney.
 You've come to the right place.
 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.
 The Hedding Law Firm provides a free case consultation by phone, or you can fill out the contact form.